The complexity of being monitorable: Monitorable sets: definition and first properties

-\begin{rem} In general, monitorable sets are not closed under countable union: in $ \Q $ every singleton is monitorable, but there are non-monitorable subsets (see for instance lemma \ref{lem:conditionpi}).
-However, in \cite[theorem 1]{dieker2014} it is proved that if $X$ is completely metrisable and $A\subseteq X$ is both an at most countable union of monitorable sets and an at most countable intersection of monitorable sets, then $A$ is monitorable. \end{rem}
+\begin{rem} \begin{enumerate} \item From proposition \ref{prop:beg} it follows in particular that $ \mathcal M (X)$ is a Boolean algebra and that every nowhere dense set is monitorable. \item In general, monitorable sets are not closed under countable union: in $ \Q $ every singleton is monitorable, but there are non-monitorable subsets (see for instance lemma \ref{lem:conditionpi}).
+However, in \cite[theorem 1]{dieker2014} it is proved that if $X$ is completely metrisable and $A\subseteq X$ is both an at most countable union of monitorable sets and an at most countable intersection of monitorable sets, then $A$ is monitorable. \end{enumerate} \end{rem}